CoderUni/responsive_sizer/README.md

 **DeviceType** 📱

-If you want the same layout to look different in tablet and mobile then use ``SizerUtil.getDeviceType`` method
+If you want the same layout to look different in tablet and mobile then use ``Device.screenType`` method
 ```
-SizerUtil.getDeviceType
+Device.screenType
 ```

 You can use it like this:
 ```
  appBar() {
-    return SizerUtil.deviceType == DeviceScreenType.Tablet
+    return Device.screenType == ScreenType.tablet
         ?
 Container(
-            width: 100.0.w,
+            width: 100.w,
-            height: 20.0.h,
+            height: 20.5.h,
-          )                     //for Tablet
+          )                     // Widget for Tablet
         : Container(
-            width: 100.0.w,
+            width: 100.w,
-            height: 12.0.h,
+            height: 12.5.h,
-          );                    //for Mobile
+          );                    // Widget for Mobile
   }
 ```

 ## Community Support

-If you have any suggestions or issues, feel free to open an [issue](https://github.com/CoderUni/flutter_sizer/issues) If you would like to contribute, feel free to create a [PR](https://github.com/CoderUni/flutter_sizer/pulls)# responsive_sizer
+If you have any suggestions or issues, feel free to open an [issue](https://github.com/CoderUni/responsive_sizer/issues) If you would like to contribute, feel free to create a [PR](https://github.com/CoderUni/responsive_sizer/pulls)# responsive_sizer